UCSF-CBI/cbioportal_docs/docs/FAQ.md

 The more stringent **variant filtering** parameters has resulted in some reported variants being excluded from portal.
 Currently, our pipeline includes approxmately 88% of reported single nucleotide variants (SNVs) and small indels; 2/3 of the reported variants excluded from pipeline are variants of uncertain significance.

-Similarly, our pipeline includes approxmately 90% of reported **structural variants**.
-By clicking on Event Info'column in the Structural Variants table, you can see the reported structural variant name.
+Similarly, our pipeline includes approximately 90% of reported **structural variants**.
+By clicking on 'Event Info' column in the Structural Variants table, you can see the reported structural variant name.

 We will continue to work to improve both our variant filtering and structural variant parameters.

-**Discrete copy number** is not yet available for UCSF500 data but is targeted to be available by end of 2021.
-Whole genome copy number data is currently available for most sequenced specimens.
+Whole genome copy number data and discrete copy number data are currently available for most sequenced specimens.
+See [How is the copy number data displayed?](#how-is-the-copy-number-data-displayed) section for more information on copy number data.

 **Molecular Pathologist Classifications** for variants can be found by selecting 'Center' from the Column options on the Mutations table.
 The classification for a given variant represents _the most recent assigned classification_ for the variant and is not necessarily the original classification for the variant in that report.
 * The 'Not Yet Classified' classification means this variant has not yet been assigned a classification by our Molecular Pathologists but can often be considered a variant of uncertain significance.